mvysny/vaadin-on-kotlin/docs/index.md

 # How to Start

-vok is based on Vaadin 23, the last LTS.
+vok is based on latest Vaadin.

 You can follow the [tutorial](/tutorial) or read the [guides](/guides).